Skip to content

 Key takeaways

-• A declaration of trust is a legally binding document that outlines the ownership rights and interests of all parties in a property
+• A declaration of trust is a legally binding document that outlines each party’s ownership rights and interests in a property

 • It is commonly used when more than one person contributes financially to a property purchase

-• It clarifies how much of a property different people own, the responsibilities of ownership, rights to occupy the property, responsibilities for maintenance and expenses, and procedures for selling or transferring ownership
+• This document clarifies how much of a property each person owns, the responsibilities of ownership, rights to occupy the property, responsibilities for maintenance and expenses, and procedures for selling or transferring ownership

-• While you can create a declaration of trust without a solicitor, it is advised to use one as they ensure the document adheres to legal requirements
+• While you can create a declaration of trust without a solicitor, it’s advisable to use one to ensure the paperwork meets all legal requirements

 • A declaration of trust may need to be registered with HMRC, especially when legal and beneficial ownership differ